 |Features||Automatic WordPress install, free domain, free SSL, BlodGrid builder|

 |Best for||Cheap WordPress hosting for small business websites|

 One of only 3 providers recommended by WordPress, DreamHost is actively contributing to the platform’s development and offers a service that’s focusing entirely on it.
 That comes in the form of security features, a control panel, and the ease of setting up a WordPress website.
 All this starting at $2.59/mo.

-Or, if you have a site already hosted with another provider, you can take advantage of DreamHost automated migration plugin.
+- If you have a site already hosted with another provider, you can take advantage of DreamHost automated migration plugin.
 No more than 30 minutes (depending on the size of your site), and it will be working on DreamHost’s platform.

 But most important of all, it’s among the cheapest WordPress hosting providers.

 DreamHost has 2 plans: Shared Basic ($2.59/mo with the 3-year plan) and Shared Unlimited ($2.95 with the 1-year plan).

 Both plans will give you a free domain and SSL, unlimited bandwidth, daily backups, and domain privacy.

 - Basic comes with 1 website limit and 50GB storage – more than enough for a small-to-medium-sized website.
 At the same time, email is not included.

 - Unlimited offers unlimited websites and storage.
 Plus, it adds emails as well.